Solved Problem on Electric Field

 advertisement

-A ring of radius a carries a charge whose density varies directly proportional to the angular position between the points zero and 2π there is a very thin membrane of an insulator material separating these two points.
-Calculate the electric field vector at a point P on the symmetry axis perpendicular to the plane of the ring at a distance z from its center.
+A ring of radius a carries a charge whose density varies directly proportional to the angular position.
+Between points 0 and 2π, there is a very thin membrane of an insulating material separating these two points.
+Calculate the electric field vector at point P on the symmetry axis perpendicular to the plane of the ring at a distance z from its center.

 Problem data: